 Service Director: Dr. Mina Charepoo

 For this rotation, the residents return to the inpatient setting where they rotate to our BJH Psychiatric Care – Delmar Campus (PCDC) units.
 Similar to community based units, there are no MDs providing coverage at night.
 Patients who arrive during the evenings are worked up the next day.
-On this unit, the resident works with an attending but more independently than they did as a PGY1 resident.
+On this unit, the resident works closely with a PGY4 resident with the support of an attending.
 Ancillary services are similar to those provided on the PGY1 inpatient units.
 The rotation provides the opportunity to consolidate learning from the first year and to further enhance inpatient skills and knowledge.
 Day work is performed Monday through Friday.
 Similar to other PGY2 rotations, call work is done once a week in the ER.

 Service Director: Dr. Lauren Marks